Solutions

 How to Ask the Right Questions

-Once you've chosen your participants, it's time to start asking them questions.
-Remember, the whole point of this exercise is to get an idea of how real users interact with your product—so don't lead them too much.
-Instead, let them take the lead and just observe their behavior.
+Once you have your participants, it’s time to ask questions.
+The goal is to understand how real users interact with your product, so avoid leading them too much.
+Instead, let them take the lead, and observe their behavior carefully.
+Here are some examples of open-ended questions to ask:

 Final thought

-Conducting usability tests is one of the best ways to reduce value and usability risks associated with launching a new product.
-By talking to potential users and observing their behavior, you can get invaluable insights into how they interact with your product — and what areas need improvement.
-So if you're working on launching something new, don't forget to add usability interviews to your research plan!
+Usability testing is one of the best ways to reduce risks around product value and usability before a launch.
+By speaking with potential users and observing their behavior, you get invaluable feedback on how people interact with your product and which areas need improvement.
+If you’re working on a new product, usability testing should be an essential part of your research plan.

 Ed Valdez